ephraimkreighbaum/EasyEFIMaker/README.md

 Simple python application that helps users build EFIs.

 ## Notice
-I am working a full time job so I work on this over than weekends and in the evenings making development slow.
+I am working a full time job so I work on this over the weekends and in the evenings, making development slow.
 Hope you all understand.

 ## Status
 Unusable.
 Project in a VERY early state, basically just downloads and unzips files xD